prash1410/osyris/README.md

 # Osyris

-Project Management App built on React and tiny Python Flask Backend
+A Project Management App built on React and tiny Python Flask Backend